Residential Parking Permits

 Do you need a dumpster or moving container curbside?
 Here’s what you’ll need:

-- A Traffic Control Permit is required to place a moving container or dumpster on the shoulder of the road, a fee will be charged for the length of the permit.
+- A Traffic Control Permit is required to place a moving container or dumpster on the shoulder of the road and a fee will be charged for the length of the permit.

 - Every moving container or dumpster must have four lighted Type 1 barricades, one for each corner (SLC does not provide).